-The licensee shall update the PSA models every 5 years.
+The licensee shall update the PSA models every five years.
 The models shall be updated sooner if the facility undergoes major changes.

 The licensee shall update the PSA models so that they adequately represent the as-operated plant conditions.

-The licensee shall inform the CNSC of the impacts of the updated models on the Level 1 and Level 2 PSA.
+The licensee shall inform the CNSC of the impacts of the update in models on the results of the level 1 and level 2 PSA.